 The fee for this procedure includes pregnancy testing, admitting, pre-operative history and physical, ultrasound, lab work, the D&C procedure, RhoGAM or MicRhoGAM (if required), medications given on the day of the procedure, post-operative medications and your post-operative care as authorized by us.

 Increasingly, patients are travelling from Indiana, Wisconsin, Michigan, Ohio, Tennessee, Kentucky and Missouri to obtain abortion care with FPA.
 If you are travelling to Chicago from out of the area and you need to make overnight accommodations, we have obtained a discounted rate at a hotel just a block away from our office.
-Click here for more information and to check rates.
+Click the icon below for more information and to check rates.

 When you arrive at the office, you will be asked to complete personal demographic and health information and consent forms.
 An admissions staff member will explain the procedure to you and assist you in completing additional paperwork.
 A lab technician will draw a sample of your blood to determine your Rh factor and iron level.
 The admissions staff member will escort you to your locker where you will change into a gown that we provide.
 Your vital signs will be taken.